-Cultivating your life force by practicing Qigong
+Cultivating your life force energy by practicing Qigong

 One of the places Jason teaches introductory Qigong is the Cancer Community Center in South Portland, Maine.
 His primary goal is give people an experience that changes something for them.
 “Even if they don’t understand the principles all that well, they may feel better after an hour,” he said.
 “They might feel relaxed and more calm and open.
 That tends to speak volumes more than anything I could say to them.”

-Jason will present a free four-week introductory class at the Cancer Community Center on the following Tuesdays: May 2, 9, 16, and 23 from 10:30 am to 11:30 am.
+Jason will present a free four-week introductory class called Principles of Qigong at the Cancer Community Center on the following Tuesdays: May 2, 9, 16, and 23 from 10:30 am to 11:30 am.
 The Cancer Community Center is at 778 Main Street, South Portland.
 Click here for more information or to register.